hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ```
 ### `description() -> str`

 Returns a description of the recipe.
 This is normally a sentence or short paragraph describing the recipe.
-Often the website defines the description, but sometimes it has to be inferred from the page content.
+Often, the website defines the description, but sometimes it has to be inferred from the page content.

 ```py
 >>> scraper.description()